nikostourvas/PopGenUtils/README.md

   [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
   <!-- badges: end -->

 The *PopGenUtils* package is developed as a way to document a collection of helper functions for the analysis of population genetics data.
-Currently at ALPHA stage.

 What can this package do?

-- It can be used to create a GenAlEx formatted file or a genind object from multiple GeneMapper txt files
+- It can gather exported genotyping data from GeneMapper and generate a csv file suitable as input for GenAlEx or a genind object.
-- It can also calculate Probability of Identity (PID) & PIDsibs, which are useful statistics in forensic DNA analysis.
+- It can calculate Probability of Identity (PID) & PIDsibs, which are useful statistics in forensic DNA analysis.
+- It provides a wrapper function for the calculation of Polymorphic Information Content via the package polysat for genind objects.

 You can find more info on how to use the package by typing in the R console: